Takeout & Delivery

 Texas

-On March 18, 2020, Texas Governor Greg Abbott issued a waiver that temporarily allowed restaurants to deliver alcohol, as long as the drinks were accompanied by food purchases.
-This included beer, wine, and mixed drinks, as long as the drink was delivered in the original container that was sealed by the manufacturer.
+As of May 2021, Texas restaurants can deliver alcohol, as long as the drinks are accompanied by food purchases.
+This included beer, wine, and mixed drinks, as long as the drink is delivered in the original container that was sealed by the manufacturer.
+Restaurants can also sell alcohol to go and for delivery via third-party delivery services.

 For the latest update on Texas’ alcohol delivery laws, check with the Texas Alcoholic Beverage Commission.